You are here

 In addition, the Public Interest Disclosure Act 2013 (PID Act) requires the Inspector-General to:

-- receive, and where appropriate, investigate disclosures about suspected wrongdoing within the intelligence agencies
+- receive and, where appropriate, investigate disclosures about suspected illegal conduct or wrongdoing within the intelligence agencies;

 - assist the intelligence agencies in meeting their responsibilities under the PID Act, including through education and awareness activities, and